utilForever/RosettaStone/PULL_REQUESTS.md

 ### Step 11: Landing

-In order to land, a pull request needs to be reviewed and approved by all Hearthstone++ collaborators and pass CI, test coverage and code quality.
+In order to land, a pull request needs to be reviewed and approved by all Hearthstone++ collaborators and pass CI.
 After that, if there are no objections from other contributors, the pull request can be merged.

 Congratulations and thanks for your contribution!